antreapapacosta/Bi-Modal-SA-Project/README.md

 > ravdess.py : This script contains the acoustic feature creation, as well as model creation and testing of the RAVDESS data-set.

+> FinData.py : This script contains the linguistic feature creation, as well as model creation and testing of the FinData data-set.